joshuamoesa/joshuamoesa/README.md

 ### What I'm working on 👨‍💻

 Enabling organisations to create and integrate better software faster by abstracting and automating the development process with Mendix, the all-in-one low-code platform.
 Always sharpening the saw to become a better sales engineer.
-Go to my [README](https://github.com/joshuamoesa/sales-engineer-readme) and read about my journey.
+Go to my [Sales Engineer README](https://github.com/joshuamoesa/sales-engineer-readme) and read about my journey.

 ### A collection of stuff I wrote 😃🧾
 <!-- BLOG-POST-LIST:START -->